OpaceDigitalAgency/stories/FTP_DEPLOYMENT.md

 ## Troubleshooting

-### Common FTP Issues
+### Common FTPS Issues

-1. **Connection Refused**: Check if your hosting provider allows FTP connections from external IPs
+1. **Certificate Verification**: Some servers use self-signed certificates that might cause verification issues
 2. **Authentication Failed**: Double-check your FTP username and password
 3. **Permission Denied**: Make sure the FTP user has write permissions to the target directory
+4. **Passive Mode Issues**: Some firewalls block passive mode connections

 ### Checking Logs